RyanRomano/go-sweat-api/README.md

 # go-sweat-api

 ## Overview
-Go Sweat is built with Node, Express, ReactJS, Postgres.
-This API backend provides endpoints for frontend applications by HTTP request.
+Go Sweat is built with Node, Express, ReactJS, Postgres, as a fullstack MVC project.
+This API backend provides endpoints for frontend applications by HTTP request (fetch).
+The API backend can be installed and run on any machine or server, and exposes CRUD operations for a local database (Postgres in this case).

+Node dependencies include:
+cors
+express
+pg
+body-parser

+The 'pg' module allows for simple database queries, otherwise known as 'pooling'.

+The models for this application are:
+Sessions
+Workouts
+Sets
+Exercises
+Equipment

+The architecture follows the following understanding:
+A user working out will do so for a specific period of time, a.k.a. a 'session' In each 'session' a user may do one or more 'workouts' - repetition of a specific exercise Each 'workout' may have one or more 'set' - one or more repetitions of the exercise An exercise is a vocabulary term - a user may choose an existing exercise, or create their own.
+Each exercise is associated with a specific piece of equipment - i.e. bodyweight, dumbbells, jugs of water, etc.

+Users may log their sessions, workouts, and sets with which exercise and equipment - which is stored in the database.

 ## 1. Getting Started
 Install the following dependencies: